MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 2. Select **Tenant settings** and then scroll down to the **Developer settings** section.

-3. Expand **Allow service principals to use Power BI APIs**, and enable this option.
+3. Expand **Service principals can use Fabric APIs**, and enable this option.

     :::image type="content" source="media/embed-sample-for-customers/developer-settings.png" alt-text="A screenshot showing how to enable the developer settings option, in the tenant settings menu option, in Power B I service.":::